stevenferrer/go-db-models/README.md

 # go-db-models
-Demonstrating database models in Golang
+Demonstrating database agnostic models in Golang

+## Contributing

+Feel free to improve this by creating a PR discussing your changes.